 Schedule

-This is a class, led by you, where we'll dive into common ballet misconceptions and really myth-bust anything you're struggling with using Chloe's expertise in anatomy and injury, sports science and classical ballet training.
+In these sessions, we'll dive into common ballet misconceptions and really myth-bust anything you're struggling with using Chloe's expertise in anatomy and injury, sports science and classical ballet training.
 We'll talk about the topics that interest you most, and we'll apply practical tips and exercises to ballet movements.
 A bit seminar, a bit workshop, a bit conditioning, and a lot of lightbulb moments!

 Meet Your Instructors